-A MEMOIR TELLING DEBBIE'S STORY
+A PODCAST TELLING DEBBIE'S STORY

 A QUEST FOR TRUTH & ACCOUNTABILITY

-Defending the Lion is a book chronically the journey of my family from the day Debbie’s body was discovered, through the wrongful conviction of 2 innocent men, and finding a personal calling to fight for the rights of victims’ families and those wrongfully convicted.
+Defending the Lion is a podcast chronically the journey of my family from the day Debbie’s body was discovered, through the wrongful conviction of 2 innocent men, and finding a personal calling to fight for the rights of victims’ families and those wrongfully convicted.

 Depictions of wrongful conviction have recently captured popular attention.
 Yet none of these accounts are told by the murder victim’s family.

-This book illustrates how a family from small town Oklahoma – who had every right to seek the power and justice of the courts and the promise of the death penalty – watched in disbelief as that system, designed to find justice for victims of violent crime, crumbled on every level.
+This podcast illustrates how a family from small town Oklahoma – who had every right to seek the power and justice of the courts and the promise of the death penalty – watched in disbelief as that system, designed to find justice for victims of violent crime, crumbled on every level.
 This left us with the realization that the truth of Debbie’s murder had little to do with the “Carter Murder Case” and even less to do with Debbie Sue Carter.